Born in 1910, John Lear is a listed

 several other museums.

-He trained at the Chestnut Hill Academy and the
+He trained at the Chestnut Hill Academy and studied

 Pennsylvania Museum and School of Industrial Arts.
 He is